Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: The Proposed Method

 \subsection{Image Level Branch}

-The backbone features are processed by two decoders, the \textbf{static image decoder}, and the \textbf{object image decoder}, see Fig ~\ref{fig:shared_backbone}.
-The two branches are structurally similar and mainly differ in the final layer.
+In the image level branch, the backbone features are processed by two decoders, the \textbf{static image decoder}, and the \textbf{object image decoder}, see Fig ~\ref{fig:shared_backbone}.
+Two branches are structurally similar and mainly differ in the final layer.
 Both decode the backbone features and generate a pixel-level segmentation, using skip connections from the backbone.
 More precisely the object branch outputs $C_O + 1$ object masks and the static branch $C_S$ static HD-map masks.
-However, in the object branch we use a final softmax layer, whereas the static map branch uses sigmoid final layers, since for the static semantic classes one pixel can correspond to more than one class, which is not the case in the object branch.
-The other significant difference is that the object decoder only processes the reference frame, since we are only interested in the object locations in the reference frame.
-The output of the two decoders are heatmaps, which help to guide the BEV understanding.
+The \textbf{object image decoder} learns the ground projections of objects and outputs estimates only for the reference frame, since we are only interested in the object locations in the reference frame while the \textbf{static image decoder} processes all the input frames.
+The output of the two decoders are heatmaps, which help guide BEV understanding.
+One can think of the two supervision in the image level branch as auxiliary task.
+These auxiliary supervisions are very helpful, as they offer intermediate guidance for both training and reasoning.